DavidRWilliamsJr/rc-light-controller/PROJECT_LOG.md

 * Defined rear light cluster logic.
 * Updated pinout to reflect all new hardware.

----

 ### 1. Project Overview
-To develop a custom, PCB-based light controller for an RC truck using an Arduino Nano Every.
+The project is to develop a custom, PCB-based light controller for an RC truck using an Arduino Nano Every.
 The system will manage standard and addressable LEDs based on RC inputs and sensor data, with a non-blocking, state-machine-based software architecture.

 ### 2. Hardware Specification
 * **Microcontroller:** Arduino Nano Every